Welcoming the Year of the Horse 2014 the Lunar New Year celebration in Singapore is a whole array of events.

 Good luck is contained in the oranges vitamins.
 You have to eat 'em for the luck to be activated of course...

 Chingay Parade 2014.
-The India delegation was big, colorful and composed by people of all ages.
+The India delegation was big, colourful and composed by people of all ages.

 The huge floating platform is right in the middle of Marina bay